Donate Your Vehicle

 Committed to CalWild in a big way?
 Making a planned or bequest gift provides needed resources for future Wilderness campaigns.
 It enables you to extend the joy you have experienced in public lands to others while receiving substantial financial benefits and tax savings.

 The simplest way to make a planned gift is to name California Wilderness Coalition in your will.
 Gifts large and small help our programs remain strong.
-Sample wording can be as simple as:
+You can make your own will for free over at FreeWill and name California Wilderness Coalition as a beneficiary (California residents can also create a free Revocable Living Trust there).
+If you are already in the midst of creating your will, some sample wording can be as simple as:

 “I bequeath ($ dollar amount or description of property) to California Wilderness Coalition (Tax identification #51-0183228).”